Wanrell/Lunabot/README.md

-# Lunabot
+# Daydreamer
-Lunabot is a useful bot that can be seen on the Lunabox Discord server.
+Daydreamer is a useful bot that can be seen on the Jungle Discord server.